-^{}Series of Observations- Scheduled and unscheduled opportunities to observe numerous times throughout the school year using shorter increments of time.
+Series of Observations- Scheduled and unscheduled opportunities to observe numerous times throughout the school year using shorter increments of time.

+FORM 1 - EVALUATION GOALS & FINAL REFLECTION

+NAME TEACHER STATUS

+(mark as many as apply)

+COURSE/SUBJECT/GRADE LEVEL □ Temporary □ Improvement Plan

+Probationary (Year 1) PAR Year 1

+SCHOOL/DEPARTMENT Probationary (Year 2) PAR Year 2

+□ Intermediate (3-6 years)

+SCHOOL YEAR □ Experienced (7+ years)

+□ Transition in

+Assignment

-NAME TEACHER STATUS (mark as many as apply) COURSE/SUBJECT/GRADE LEVEL ☐ Temporary ☐ Improvement Plan □ Probationary (Year 1) □ PAR Year 1 SCHOOL/DEPARTMENT □ Probationary (Year 2) □ PAR Year 2 action of the p ☐ Intermediate (3-6 years) SCHOOL YEAR ☐ Experienced (7+ years) ☐ Transition in Assignment • New Certificated (one to two years in the district) develop six (6 goals aligned to each CSTP - Due September 30 • Intermediate Certificated (three to six years of experience in the e profession with tenure) develop at least three (3) goals aligned to the CSTPs - Due September 30 • profession with tenure) develop at least two (2) goals aligned to the CSTPs -Due September 30 profession with tenare, develop at roust two (2) goals angled to the CSTT's - Due september 30 • Transition in Assignment (changing grade levels, subject area or sites) instructional competence in a new or different teaching assignment - Due September 30 area of sites) instructional competence in a new of different touching using intention but september 50 List SMART Goal(s) (Specific, Measurable, Attainable, Relevant and Time-Round) List SWART Goal(s) (Specific, Measurable, Attainable, Relevant and Time-Bound) Demonstrate Measurable Student Progress in a Critical Skill/Promot e student learning (CSTP 5) Ö er Math or English Language Arts (ELA).
-An additional goal may be written in another content area. r Water of English Bunguage ratis (EE/r).
-The additional goal may be Teachers, grades 6-12 develop one outcome based SMART Goal focused on student achievement in a subject matter area Sample - Based on (MAP and Compass Learning) data analysis with a focus on the (weakest strand in Mathematics), I will provide a (specific instructional strategy) for (100 %) of my students to increase (math) scores in the (weakest strand) by (5%).
+- New Certificated (one to two years in the district) develop six (6) goals aligned to each CSTP Due September 30 - Intermediate Certificated (three to six years of experience in the profession with tenure) develop at least three (3) goals aligned to the CSTPs Due September 30 - Experienced Certificated (seven or more years of experience in profession with tenure) develop at least two (2) goals aligned to the CSTPs -Due September 30 - Transition in Assignment (changing grade levels, subject area or sites) instructional competence in a new or different teaching assignment Due September 30

+List SMART Goal(s) (Specific, Measurable, Attainable, Relevant and Time-Bound)

+Demonstrate Measurable Student Progress in a Critical Skill/Promote student learning (CSTP 5)

+- TK-5 teachers develop one outcome based SMART goal in either Math or English Language Arts (ELA).
+An additional goal may be written in another content area. - Teachers, grades 6-12 develop one outcome based SMART Goal focused on student achievement in a subject matter area

+Sample - Based on (MAP and Compass Learning) data analysis with a focus on the (weakest strand in Mathematics), I will provide a (specific instructional strategy) for (100 %) of my students to increase (math) scores in the (weakest strand) by (5%).

 CSTP 5 SMART Goal:

 List additional goals aligned to the CSTPs 1, 2, 3, 4, and 6.

 Action Plan: What steps will you take to reach each goal?

 Evaluation Criteria (How will the goals be evaluated?)

 Questions to ask to develop evaluation criteria: How will I monitor student achievement?
 What will I use to measure the impact of my teaching on students?
 What data will I show the evaluator?

-If an experienced teacher's last name starts with A-M, the evaluation process will be completed during school years beginning with an even number (i.e. 2016-17).
-If the last name starts with N-Z the evaluation process will be completed during school years beginning with an odd
+If an experienced teacher's last name starts with A-M, the evaluation process will be completed during school years beginning with an even number (i.e. $20\underline{16}$ -17).
+If the last name starts with N-Z the evaluation process will be completed during school years beginning with an odd number (i.e. $20\underline{17}$ -18).

+The experienced teacher evaluatee and evaluator mutually agree on the following observation cycle.

+- □ Series of Three (3) Informal Observations - □ One Formal Observation

+New Certificated - 1ST OBSERVATION due 10/30, 2ND OBSERVATION due 2nd Friday in December, 3RD OBSERVATION 4/15, SUMMATIVE EVALUATION due April 15

+Intermediate Certificated - ONE OBSERVATION due 12/1, SUMMATIVE EVALUATION due May 1

+Experienced Certificated - ONE OBSERVATION OR A SERIES OF INFORMAL OBSERVATIONS due 2/15, SUMMATIVE EVALUATION due May 1.

+Evaluator's Signature_____Date

+Evaluatee's Signature Date

-END OF YEAR PREPARATION FOR FINAL GOALS MEETING CSTP 5 Goal - Student Achievement (30%): Summarize the extent and degree to which you accomplished your SMART goal, and explain the outcomes.
+END OF YEAR PREPARATION FOR FINAL GOALS MEETING

+CSTP 5 Goal - Student Achievement (30%): Summarize the extent and degree to which you accomplished your SMART goal, and explain the outcomes.
 Specify how your teaching strategies impacted student achievement.
 Provide supporting documentation.

 CSTP 1,2,3,4, and 6 Goals (70%): Summarize the extent and degree to which you accomplished your goal(s), and explain the outcomes.
 Specify how your professional practice improved.

+EMPLOYEE'S PLANS FOR SUBSEQUENT GROWTH

+Share future goals, professional development, etc.

+OVERALL REFLECTION

-EMPLOYEE'S PLANS FOR SUBSEQUENT GROWTH Share future goals, professional development, etc. OVERALL REFLECTION Reflect upon and state the extent and degree that this evaluation process enhanced your professional growth.
-The same and the s
+Reflect upon and state the extent and degree that this evaluation process enhanced your professional growth.

+FORM 1 - EVALUATION GOALS & FINAL REFLECTION